“One

 Storytelling"

-"Prose, Rhythm and Rhyme: Using Poetry
+"Prose, Rhythm and Rhyme: Using

-to Spice Up Your Storytelling"
+Poetry to Spice Up Your Storytelling"

-"The Oral Tradition in Japan."
+"The Oral Tradition in Japan"

-The Wrights have taught storytelling in many
+The Wrights have taught storytelling